 In El Salvador, two deaths have been linked to Hurricane Iota and the Civil Protection Committee did preventative evacuations in at risk areas.
 Some 1,000 persons were evacuated but fortunately no major damages occurred during Iota’s path.
-The shelters are now being dismantled and the red alert was discontinued.

 Hurricane Eta made landfall in Nicaragua as a devastating Category 4 storm with 145 mph winds, bringing life threatening storm surge, wind and rain to parts of Central America.
 It struck one of the most impoverished areas of Nicaragua’s coast, forcing vulnerable communities with limited resources to confront the impact of another extreme weather event.
 Eta weakened to a tropical storm with 70 mph winds, but continued to bring heavy rainfall as it moved from northern Nicaragua into Honduras and Guatemala.
 Rainfall totals for much of Nicaragua and Honduras landed between 15 and 25 inches, with isolated pockets receiving up to 35 inches.
 Eastern Guatemala received between 10 and 20 inches, with isolated pockets receiving up to 25 inches.
 As the 28th named storm in the Atlantic this season, it ties the record for the number of named storms in a single season set back in 2005.

 After the storm turned north, leaving a trail of destruction, it moved back into the Atlantic; it regained strength as it made first landfall in Florida, bringing torrential rains and flooding.
 Eta then moved out over water again with a second landfall in the Tampa Bay area leaving flooding and thousands without power.
-In response, Americares is supporting an ongoing partner in Florida with an emergency shipment containing hygiene supplies, medicines and wound care items.
+In response, Americares supported an ongoing partner in Florida with an emergency shipment containing hygiene supplies, medicines and wound care items.